 - ACORN Profile data for 2015 reveals a balanced socio-economic grouping (which is reflected in 2014 RAISEOnline data) :

 Urban Adversity – 20% (up from 9% last year)

 The Gender pattern over recent years has been for a majority of Boys; currently the overall Girl/Boy ratio is 48 : 52, hence ongoing focus on Boys’ achievement.

 Free School Meal uptake is 19%

-Attendance figures for 2014 confirm performance well above national averages at 95.0%
+Attendance figure for 2015/16 confirm performance well above national average: attendance – 95.3%